electricjones/electricjones.github.io/_posts/2024-04-03-kadoo-data.md

    // This is the type of type (type of procedure) it is
    // This is configurable
    // some examples would be "Play Date", "Treatment", "Intake Assessment"
-   type: "Play Date",
+   types: {
+        "play_date": {
             // The data is specific to the Play Date type
             // This data would be different for different kinds of types
             // The type of data presented is configurable.
 You can edit the schema.
-   data: {
-      "duration-in-minutes": 30,
+            duration_in_minutes: 30,
             concerns: ["Barking", "Jumping", "Nipping"],
+        }
     }
 }
 ```
 <br />